Elizabeth Goodman

 In The News

-BIG NEWS!
-Thomas Galvin, Maricopa County Board of Supervisors chairman and Rose Law Group partner, announces committee to bring NHL back to Arizona
+A Q&A with Maricopa County Board of Supervisors Chairman and Rose Law Group partner Thomas Galvin on his efforts to bring the NHL back to Arizona

 Have a Legal Question?